-The Brabazon family memorial ceremony will take place in the recently restored Church of Ireland graveyard in Swinford, following the restoration by Mayo County Council where six Brabazon family plaques and two Brabazon sarcophagi (in the extant crypt of the demolished St Mary’s church) were discovered.
-The ceremony to commemorate the Brabazon family will be a blessing conducted by Canon Andrea Wills of Foxford (CoI) and Fr Dermot Meehan (PP Swinford).
+A Brabazon family memorial ceremony will take place in Swinford’s Church of Ireland graveyard on 20th June 2018 at 2.30pm.
+During the recent restoration of the cemetery by Mayo County Council, a significant discovery relating to the town’s origins was made.
+The Brabazon family has a central place in Swinford history because the settlement of George Brabazon and wife Sarah on family lands there in the 1700s and the family’s subsequent granting of leases for persons to live here from about 1769 marked the beginnings of a planned society in Swinford.
+During recent restoration work on the graveyard, six Brabazon family plaques and two Brabazon sarcophagi (in the surviving crypt of the now-demolished St Mary’s church) were discovered.
+A blessing to commemorate the Brabazon family will be conducted by Canon Andrea Wills of Foxford (Church of Ireland) and Fr Dermot Meehan (Parish Priest of Swinford).
 The plaques will be wall-mounted and the entrance to the crypt will be cleared.

-All of Swinford welcome you to come this event.
+All of Swinford welcome you to attend this special event.